podferry/Support/FAQ.md

 See also the _Trial_ section.

 ### Why are my individual episodes not syncing correctly?
-The underlying sync protocol has limited support for per-episode playback progress, and clients don’t consistently perform frequent background syncs.
-That combination can result in missed updates or conflicts between devices—and it’s not something that can be fixed on the server side.

-About the “start listening” delay:
-If you pause on one device and immediately continue on another, the second device may not yet reflect your latest position.
-Sync isn’t real-time; it depends on periodic refresh cycles.
-Until the second device syncs, it won’t be aware of the updated playback state.

-Manually forcing a sync before switching devices is a workaround, but in practice it’s not reliable or convenient enough for regular use.
+The sync protocol just isn’t great at handling per-episode progress, and the apps don’t sync often enough in the background.
+That’s why you end up with missing updates or devices overwriting each other—and there’s nothing the server can really do about it.

+On top of that, there’s a delay: if you stop on one device and jump to another right away, the second one probably hasn’t synced yet, so it doesn’t know where you left off.
+Sync isn’t instant—it only updates when it runs a refresh.

+You can force a manual sync before switching devices, but realistically that’s not a great solution to rely on every time.

 ### How can I sync my tablet and phone?
 ##### Device Name Matters